Deputy Police Chief

 DuPont, WA

-City of DuPont Police Department
+DuPont Police Department

 The City of DuPont seeks a talented Deputy Police Chief.
 The Deputy Chief reports to the Chief of Police and is responsible for the management of operations as well as other assigned duties.
 Those duties may include policy and procedure development, special event planning, patrol scheduling, budget preparation, and coordination of hiring, the evaluations of personnel performance, records, oversight, emergency management and complaint investigations.
 The Deputy Chief will oversee, actively mentor, and train supervisors and future leaders within the Department.